Holiday rentals in Harris

 The north of Harris is renowned for its rugged mountains and rolling moors, while the south is known for stunning beaches like Luskintyre, Seilebost, and Horgabost.
 In the area of Harris known as the Bays, you’ll also find some rocks dating back around three billion years.
 The island’s largest town, Stornoway, sits on the east coast, where you can shop on pedestrianised streets, take in artworks at the An Lanntair arts centre, and watch from the harbour wall as fishermen bring in their catch.
 Harris is peppered with small settlements and secluded outposts, from the rolling hills of Kennavay in the east to the cool, clear waters that lap soft white sand at Huisinis in the west.
 The Isle of Scalpay, just off Harris’s southern coast, boasts a strong weaving heritage and one of the oldest lighthouses in Scotland.
 The wider Harris region is known around the world for its traditional handwoven heavy wool fabric used to make kilts.

-Top things to do in Harris
+What are the top things to do in Harris?

 Clisham Ridge Walk